ACEVO is a membership organisation and members must pay an annual fee, in addition to a joining fee, to belong.

 - If ACEVO cancels or postpones a paid for event you will receive a full refund.
 However we will not be responsible for travel, accommodation or any other related expenses incurred.

 - Cancellations must be received in writing to firstname.lastname@example.org.
 Cancellations received one month or more before the event are eligible for a 50% refund.
 Cancellations received less than one month before the event are not eligible for a refund.
+Refunds are not available on early bird tickets.

 - We are not able to offer refunds for cancellations arising from events outside of our control, including adverse weather conditions, flooding, or industrial action.